pubnub/chat-engine-online-user-search/README.md

-# Online User Search Plugin for Chat Engine
+# Online User Search Plugin for ChatEngine

 Adds the ability to search for currently online users on a ChatEngine Chat